junegunn/fzf-git.sh/README.md

 --------------------------

-Each binding is backed by `_fzf_git_*` function so you can do something like this in your shell config.
+Each binding is backed by `_fzf_git_*` function so you can do something like this in your shell configuration file.

 ```sh
 gco() {